 How it relates to holistic wellbeing: By giving teams tweakable tools, we give them agency to make micro-changes to be more comfortable and ultimately, more productive throughout their day.

 Where we’ll see it: More adjustable products, mobile partitions, versatile writable services, architectural solutions instead of drywall, focus work indicators

 Our industry moves quickly

 And it can feel really overwhelming.
 But we love talking about these changes.
-So if you want to talk through what’s next (or how wild this season of the Bachelorette is), you can reach us here.
+So if you want to talk through what’s next, we’d love to chat.